 - Then, open the Align drop-down gallery following the same procedure as explained in Step 2 of the preceding Aligning Pictures section.

-Figure 6: Align to Slide option selected in the Align or Distribute drop-down gallery
+Figure 6: Align to Slide option selected in the Align and Distribute drop-down gallery

 - This will position the picture to the exact center of the slide.

-Tip: If you have several pictures which you want to align to the center of the slide -- and also retain their spacing -- then first group them.
+If you have several pictures which you want to align to the center of the slide, and also retain their spacing, then first group them.
 Then select the group and then follow the same procedure explained in the Align Pictures to the Center of the Slide section.
 Note that grouping of pictures makes them one slide object rather than multiple slide objects.
-To learn more, explore our Group, Ungroup, and Regroup Shapes tutorial -- the linked tutorial uses shapes as examples for grouping, but the same techniques work for all slide objects including pictures.
+To learn more, explore our Group, Ungroup, and Regroup Shapes tutorial.
+Do note that the linked tutorial uses shapes as examples for grouping, but the same techniques work for all slide objects including pictures.